-Quotation has been granted for all the ordinary shares of the company on the Australian Securities Exchange (ASX) under the code BUY.
+Quotation has been granted for all the ordinary shares of the company under the code BUY, and for quoted options under the code BUYO on the Australian Securities Exchange (ASX).

 5. Income Tax

 The company is taxed as a public company.